agaugo/minishell/README.md

 to do:

 - expand executor logic
-- fix builtin edgecases
-- fix other edgecases
+- fix edgecases (check minishell tester for more cases)

 NORM:
 - implement strndup